 Tronc Inc. is in talks to buy celebrity magazine Us Weekly for $85 million to $95 million, according to media analyst Ken Doctor.

-Tronc holds about $198 million in cash, according to public filings, suggesting that it is capable of financing the deal with Us Weekly’s owner, privately held Wenner Media in New York.
+Tronc holds about $198 million in cash, according to public filings, suggesting that it is capable of financing the deal with Us Weekly’s owner, privately held Wenner Media.

-Wenner planned to sell Us Weekly to New York-based American Media Inc. until a few weeks ago, according to Doctor, leaving an opening for tronc.
-It was not clear how much debt is held by Us Weekly, but Doctor said the magazine reels in $15 million to $20 million in Ebitda on $125 million to $150 million of revenues, citing sources familiar with tronc’s negotiations.
+Wenner planned to sell Us Weekly to American Media Inc. in a deal that progressed until a few weeks ago, according to Doctor, who broke news of tronc’s interest last week.
+It was not clear how much debt is held by Us Weekly, but Doctor said the magazine reels in from $15 million to $20 million in Ebitda on $125 million to $150 million in revenue, citing sources familiar with tronc’s negotiations.

-Neither tronc nor Wenner immediately responded to requests for comment Tuesday.
+Neither tronc nor Wenner responded to requests for comment last week.

-While these acquisitions may provide tronc with additional page views, it’s still unclear if the media company will be able to translate that traffic into ad revenue or digital subscriptions.
+While these acquisitions might provide tronc with additional page views, it’s still unclear if the media company will be able to translate that traffic into ad revenue or digital subscriptions.

 By owning Us Weekly, tronc could pull national entertainment stories into its various regional newspapers and websites.
-It could stand to build a particularly strong celebrity focus at the Los Angeles Times, which already aims to be an authoritative voice on Hollywood.
+It could stand to build a particularly strong celebrity focus at the Times, which already aims to be an authoritative voice on Hollywood, Doctor said.

-If the Times and Us Weekly join forces, the combined companies will still face considerable competition against the host of entertainment-focused publications, such as Variety and The Wrap, that jostle for many of the same stories on Hollywood scoops and scandals.
+If the Times and Us Weekly join forces, the combined companies will still face considerable competition against a host of multiplatform entertainment enterprises, such as Variety and Deadline Hollywood, that jostle for many of the same stories on show-business scoops and scandals.

 Tronc’s stock dropped to $13.42 a share on March 8, down 10.1 percent from $14.85 a share a week earlier.

 – Daina Beth Solomon